buildpacks/docs/content/docs/for-platform-operators/concepts/lifecycle/detect.md

 <!--more-->

-Detection is the first phase of the Lifecycle.
+Detection is the first phase of the `Lifecycle`.
 It’s done by the `detector`.
-In this phase, the detector looks for an ordered group of buildpacks that will be used during the build phase.
+In this phase, the `detector` looks for an ordered group of buildpacks that will be used during the `build` phase.
-The detector is invoked in the build environment without any required arguments and it cannot run with root privileges.
+The `detector` is invoked in the `build` environment without any required arguments and it cannot run with root privileges.
 One of the [input files][inputs] is [`order.toml`][order] and two of its [output files][outputs] are [`group.toml`][group] and [`plan.toml`][plan].

-Unless some flags are passed in, the detector will use the following defaults:
+Unless some flags are passed in, the `detector` will use the following defaults:

 * Path resolution for order definition: `/cnb/order.toml`
 * Path to output group definition: `<layers>/group.toml`